EscapeE

 oFurther Log file options may be set up from the 'Log File' page of the Configuration dialog: click Log file....

 There is an option to use data compression: this usually reduces the size of the output files, though it makes them slower to generate.
-See To set more options for export.
+See also JPEG compression options.